Policies of the Botanical Society of America, Incorporated

 (a) Reserve Fund - The Society maintains a reserve fund balance of $100,000 in support of operating expenditures.

 (b) Authority - The Executive Director may authorize expenditures up to $50,000 or $100,000 on matters of the American Journal of Botany or processing of payroll.
 Expenditures over $50,000 (with the above exceptions) shall also be authorized by an Officer other than the Executive Director.
+Executive Director may authorize expenditures over $50,000 if a contract has been approved by an Officer other than the Executive Director prior to the time of payment.
 Deposits and transfers below $100,000 in Reserve Funds; and capital expenditures under $25,000 may be approved by the Executive Director.
 Transactions exceeding this amount must be approved by the President or another member of the Executive Committee.

 (c) Internal Control - All checks are signed by two parties and the Treasurer receives a general ledger monthly to review all expenditures.